Best Prenatal Vitamins in Pakistan: What Every Expecting Mother Should Know

 Ingredients That Are Nice to Have (But Not Critical)

-Beyond the essential seven, some prenatal vitamins include additional nutrients that provide benefits but are not strictly necessary if your diet is reasonably balanced:
+Beyond the essential seven, some prenatal vitamins add extra nutrients.
+These provide benefits but are not strictly necessary if your diet is reasonably balanced.

-- Vitamin B6 (10-25 mg): Helps manage pregnancy nausea.
-If morning sickness is severe, a prenatal with higher B6 (or a separate B6 supplement) can make a meaningful difference.
-Some doctors prescribe B6 specifically for nausea before considering medications.
+- Vitamin B6 (10 to 25 mg): Helps manage pregnancy nausea.
+If morning sickness is severe, a prenatal with higher B6 (or a separate B6 supplement) can make a real difference.
+Some doctors prescribe B6 for nausea before considering medications.

 - Vitamin B12 (2.6 mcg): Important for nerve development.
 Most Pakistani diets include enough B12 from meat, eggs, and dairy.
-Vegetarian women should ensure their prenatal includes it.
+Vegetarian women should make sure their prenatal includes it.

-- Magnesium (200-350 mg): Reduces leg cramps (extremely common in pregnancy), supports sleep quality, and may reduce preeclampsia risk.
-Most prenatals contain only small amounts due to pill size constraints.
-A separate magnesium supplement in the evening can help Calco Fit provides magnesium glycinate, the best-absorbed and most gentle form.
+- Magnesium (200 to 350 mg): Reduces leg cramps (very common in pregnancy), supports sleep, and may reduce preeclampsia risk.
+Most prenatals contain only small amounts due to pill size.
+A separate magnesium supplement in the evening can help.
+Calco Fit provides magnesium glycinate, the best-absorbed and most gentle form.

-- Vitamin C (70-85 mg): Supports iron absorption and immune function.
-Most Pakistani diets provide adequate vitamin C from citrus fruits, amla, and vegetables.
+- Vitamin C (70 to 85 mg): Supports iron absorption and immune function.
+Most Pakistani diets provide enough vitamin C from citrus fruits, amla, and vegetables.

 - Vitamin A (770 mcg RAE / 2,565 IU): Important for foetal eye and immune development.
-Caution: Excess preformed vitamin A (retinol) above 3,000 mcg is teratogenic it can cause birth defects.
-Ensure the vitamin A in your prenatal is mostly from beta-carotene (safe, converts as needed) rather than retinol.
+Caution: Excess preformed vitamin A (retinol) above 3,000 mcg is teratogenic and can cause birth defects.
+Make sure the vitamin A in your prenatal comes mostly from beta-carotene (safe, converts as needed) rather than retinol.

-- Choline (450 mg): Emerging research suggests choline is as important as folate for preventing neural tube defects and supporting brain development.
-Very few prenatals include adequate choline eggs are the best dietary source (2 eggs provide ~300 mg).
+- Choline (450 mg): Emerging research suggests choline is as important as folate.
+It helps prevent neural tube defects and supports brain development.
+Very few prenatals include enough choline.
+Eggs are the best dietary source (2 eggs provide around 300 mg).

 What to Avoid in Prenatal Supplements